 The Los Angeles Department of Health Services has started a program to build out MAT access in all Los Angeles jails.
-CHCF is providing technical assistance support with subject matter experts, including site visits to these robust correctional MAT programs:
+CHCF provided technical assistance support with subject matter experts, including site visits to these robust correctional MAT programs:

-Rikers Island jail in New York has had a methadone program in place for over a decade and has recently added access to buprenorphine and naltrexone.
+- Rikers Island jail in New York has had a methadone program in place for over a decade and recently added access to buprenorphine and naltrexone.
 This successful model has been widely profiled.

 This May 2018 webinar outlined background on MAT in correctional settings and ongoing work in California: